-The investment approach can be summed up as that of a 'manager of managers'.
-WTW allocates the trust's capital to a number of separate specialist accounts, managed on a committed basis by what the manager believes are some of the world's best stock pickers.
+WTW allocates the trust's capital to a number of separate specialist accounts, managed on a committed basis by some of the world's best stock pickers.
 In adopting this style of investing, the board sought to avoid being beholden to the success of a single manager and the fashionability of a particular investment style.
 Instead, individual investors in ATST get to profit from the expertise of a range of managers, many of which they would not be able to access in any other way.